Skip to Content

 How will I know what my entitlements are?

-Whenever possible, we will request the relocation needs interview to be carried out at the tenant’s property.
-This will help in identifying client housing needs/supports (for example property modifications) and identify any property alterations eligible for reimbursement.
+Whenever possible, we will carry out the relocation needs interview at your property.
+This will help in identifying your housing needs/supports (for example property modifications) and identify any property alterations eligible for reimbursement.
 Following our interview and assessment we will send you a written Relocation Statement confirming:

 • the type and size of the property you will be offered, including the number of bedrooms